 While this will probably not be done on the wedding day itself, it is traditional to send out thank-you notes to each attendee after the wedding.
 The bride can assist in this, though historically, the responsibility has fallen to the groom.

 At the Groom Club, we help grooms up their game at every stage of the wedding process, from the proposal to the honeymoon.
 Ready to propose?
 Learn how to make it perfect.
 Not sure what to wear to your engagement party?
+Not sure what to say at your engagement party?
 We’ve got tips.

 Make the Groom Club your go-to spot for all the latest on how to make your wedding unique and memorable.
 Discover all our latest articles today and subscribe to our newsletter for more TGC content.